 Leverage will be determined in accordance with the sum of the notional of financial derivative instruments approach (which defines the leverage as the sum of the absolute value of the notional amounts of all financial derivative instruments in the Sub-Fund's portfolio).
-The average leverage of the Sub-Fund, under normal market conditions, is expected to be 2500%.
-The Sub-Fund's level of leverage may possibly be higher under certain circumstances including, but not limited to, a low market volatility environment.
+The Sub-Fund's maximum expected level of leverage is 750% of the Sub-Fund's Net Asset Value.
+It is anticipated that the Sub-Fund's may approach this level of leverage during periods of severe market stress where the Investment Manager may initiate substantial hedging activity.